zdravkov/kendo-docs/api/web/combobox.md

 Gets/Sets the value of the combobox.
 If the value is undefined, text of the data item will be used.

+> **Important:** If no items, value method will pre-fetch the data before continue with the value setting.

 #### Example

     var combobox = $("#combobox").data("kendoComboBox");